 - He finds it annoying when you expect him to know how you feel.

-If you recognize yourself or your partner in the list above, you can work on your communication skills by following the tips in this article: Emotionally intelligent couples have stronger marriages
+If you recognise yourself or your partner in the list above, you can work on your communication skills by following the tips in this article: Emotionally intelligent couples have stronger marriages.